erik73/hassio-addons/tellsticklive/README.md

 ## About

 This add-on is a modification of the official TellStick addon.
-The ability to have your devices and sensors published Telldus Live has been added.
+It adds the ability to have your devices and sensors published Telldus Live

 See the official addon documentation for details on device setup.